evrencoskun/TableView/README.md

 Constants            |  Type           | Explanation
 ---------------------|-----------------|------------
 column_header_height | Dimension       | Even if it's name is column header height, This value is taken into consideration for all cells, column headers and row Headers height. row_header_width     | Dimension       | Unlike Cells  and Column headers, width of Row Headers is constant.
-So this static value uses for this purpose. selected_color       | Color int       | Selected background color of Cells / Row Headers / Column Headers unselected_color     | Color int       | Default background color of Cells / Row Headers / Column Headers shadow_color         | Color int       | When a cell view is selected, both the column header and the row header which are located on x and y position of Cell view are colored to this value.
+So this value uses for this purpose. selected_color       | Color int       | Selected background color of Cells / Row Headers / Column Headers unselected_color     | Color int       | Default background color of Cells / Row Headers / Column Headers shadow_color         | Color int       | When a cell view is selected, both the column header and the row header which are located on x and y position of Cell view are colored to this value.